pareklund/adorable/README.md

 * Custom logic and workflows
 * Etc.

+### Docker Compose Setup

+The Docker Compose setup uses a shared disk volume to, through the use of rsync in the backend server, enable syncing of the current workspace and be able to see changes in the dev server immediately.
+This couples the containers to the same host, which is inoptimal and somewhat limits deployment options.

+Also, the shared volume setup makes the Docker build phase a bit more involved - with the need for an init container - and requires the dev-server to perform `npm install` during startup instead of during build time.
+Granted, this might be avoidable, but given my limited recent work with Docker recently and the limited time allotted for the exercise, I settled for the current solution.

 ### Missing GitHub Integration

 It would be desirable to have, like in Lovable, the user connect their apps to GitHub and be able to push the generated code changes there.
-It could possibly also have been a way to achieve more autonomy between backend- and dev servers - i.e. to avoid the shared volumes and (in practice) the co-located deployment of the servers.
-That said, GitHub integration is probably more for the benefit of users being able to collaborate with AI:s rather than being the fundamental sync mechanism.
+It could possibly also have been a way to achieve more autonomy between backend- and dev servers - i.e. to avoid the issues described in the previous paragraph.
+That said, GitHub integration is probably more for the benefit of users being able to collaborate with AI:s on the codebase rather than being the fundamental sync mechanism.

-**NOTE:** When adding GitHub integration - connecting the project workspaces to repositories in GitHub - GitHub Webhooks would need to be set up, in order to notify the backend-server of any changes and, upon a change, pull the latest changes from the repository and - if it is the current workspace - rsync the changes to the current workspace, to have the changes be reflected automatically in the dev server.
+**NOTE:** When adding GitHub integration - connecting the project workspaces to repositories in GitHub - GitHub Webhooks would need to be set up, in order to notify the backend server of any changes and, upon a change, pull the latest changes from the repository and - if it is the current workspace - rsync the changes to the current workspace, to have the changes be reflected automatically in the dev server.